Vickers Wellington: Origins

 Other refinements of the design had also been implemented and approved, such as the adoption of variable-pitch propellers, and the use of Vickers-produced gun turrets in the nose and tail positions.
 By December 1936, the specification had been revised to include front, rear, and midship wind-protected turret mountings.
 Other specification changes included modified bomb undershields and the inclusion of spring-loaded bomb bay doors.
 The proposal had also been developed further, a mid-wing arrangement was adopted instead of a shoulder-mounted wing for greater pilot visibility during formation flight and improved aerodynamic performance, as well as a substantially increased overall weight of the aircraft.
 Design studies were also conducted on behalf of the Air Ministry into the adoption of the Rolls-Royce Merlin engine.

 In spite of a traditional preference of the establishment to strictly adhere to the restrictive tare weight for the aircraft established in the tender, both Pierson and Wallis firmly believed that their design should adopt the most powerful engine available.
 Perhaps in response to pressure from Vickers, the Air Ministry overlooked, if not openly accepted, the removal of the tare weight restriction, as between the submission of the tender in 1933 and the flight of the first prototype in 1936, the tare weight eventually rose from 6,300 lb to 11,508 lb.
-The prescribed bomb load and range requirements were routinely revised upwards by the Air Ministry; by November 1935, figures within the Ministry were interested in the possibility of operating the aircraft at an all-up weight of 30,500 lb, which aviation author C.F.
+The prescribed bomb load and range requirements were routinely revised upwards by the Air Ministry; by November 1935, figures within the ministry were interested in the possibility of operating the aircraft at an all-up weight of 30,500 lb, which aviation author C.F.
 Andrews described as "a very high figure for a medium bomber of those days".

-During the development phase of the aircraft, "the political and military climate of Europe was changing rapidly.
-The threats of the dictators of Germany and Italy began to exert pressure on the British Government to make a reappraisal of the strength of its armed forces, especially that of the Royal Air Force".
+During the development phase of the aircraft, as C F Andrews puts it "the political and military climate of Europe was changing rapidly.
+The threats of the dictators of Germany and Italy began to exert pressure on the British government to make a reappraisal of the strength of its armed forces, especially that of the Royal Air Force".
 By 1936, the need for a high priority to be placed on the creation of a large bomber force, which would form the spearhead of British offensive power, had been recognised; accordingly, a new command organisation within the RAF, Bomber Command, was formed that year to deliver upon this requirement.